Skip to main content

 Overview

-Opening City Rail Link in 2026 will mean trains on the Southern Line will run every five to eight minutes during peak hours.
+Opening City Rail Link in 2026 will mean trains on the Southern Line will run every 5 to 8 minutes during peak hours.
 Replacing level crossings with bridges in Takanini will allow more trains to run while improving safety and keeping traffic moving.

 We plan to build 7 new bridges in the Takanini community.
 This includes the new pedestrian bridges at Te Mahia and Takanini stations which started construction this year (2025).